TrackSpike/TextTender/README.md

 # Text Tender: AI-Powered iMessage Autoresponder

+Are you tired of having to interact with friends and family?

 Text Tender is a Python-based application that integrates OpenAI's Chat GPT into Apple's Messages app, providing an intelligent and convenient autoresponder for your iMessages while you're away.
 Harnessing the power of cutting-edge language models, Text Tender ensures that your contacts receive timely, relevant, and engaging replies.

 ## Key Features